 4. Keep your family’s dental health in check.
 Schedule routine dental exams and cleanings to keep teeth healthy and avoid more expensive dental procedures down the line.
 Regular check-ups are notably less expensive than fillings and root canals.

 5. Save on energy.
 Install a programmable thermostat to control home heating and low-flow shower and faucet aerators to use less water and less energy to heat water.
 Program your thermostat to lower the heat when you’re out of the house and overnight while your family is sleeping.

 6. Use rebate and budget payment programs offered by your utility company.
 Utilities often offer budget payment programs where they average electric and gas usage over a year and bill only the average usage each month.
-Look for response programs that offer rebates for registering smart Wi-Fi thermostats and air conditioning units with utility companies, with many companies offering rebates for installing specific products, such as ENERGY STAR.
+Look for response programs that offer rebates for registering smart Wi-Fi thermostats and air conditioning units with utility companies, with many companies offering rebates for installing specific products.